 - 1 cup shredded sharp cheddar cheese

-- ½ cup milk
+- ½ cup grated parmesan cheese

-- ½ cup of homemade breadcrumbs
+- ¾ cup gluten-free or homemade breadcrumbs

-- ½ teaspoon black pepper
+- ½ teaspoon ground black pepper

 - ¼ teaspoon salt

-- Line 2 baking sheets with foil and set aside.
+- Preheat the oven to 400°F. Line 2 baking sheets with foil, coat with cooking spray and set aside.

-- Remove from the heat, drain the hot water and run under cool water to stop the cooking process.
+- Turn off the heat, drain the hot water, and run the broccoli and kale under cold water to stop the cooking process.
+Set aside.